 ▸ Music by, and for, outsiders looking in.
 Gentle pop for the uncanny valley.

 ▸ Sonically, I draw from a bed including the work of James Kent, Trent Reznor, Pete Burns, HEALTH, Depeche Mode (who hasn't?), John Carpenter, and acts like Clan of Xymox or DAF.
 I mostly enjoy industrial, synth, myriad post/cold/dark/gothic sensibilities touched by the certainty of steel, and these tastes inform the music I like to make.
-You can learn more about my preferences here.
+You can learn more about my tastes here.

 !!!
 This page includes opinions, personal recommendations, and explanations !!!

-More about myself...
+More about myself...Sobre mi...

 ▸ I try to build and configure all of my own hard and software at any opportunity, including phones, computers, and home networking solutions.
+It's like working with clay to me!

 ▸ At the time of writing, my favorite video games are Dwarf Fortress, Minecraft, ULTRAKILL, and Cyberpunk 2077.
 I play and storytell for Vampire: The Masquerade & Cyberpunk RED.
 Science fiction appeals to my sensibilities.